-To be eligible for a transfer you must meet these criteria:
+You're eligible for a transfer if you either:

-- you have been the tenant in your property for at least three years
+- have lived in your current property for at least three years

 1. Complete a registration for transfer

 2. Provide proof of identity

 Provide proof of identity for anyone in your household aged 16 and over who hasn't previously given Housing SA their proof of identity.

 If you're registering to transfer from public to Aboriginal housing, complete a confirmation of Aboriginality form.